sushengyang/FacebookSearch/README.md

 The best way to access the app is to go to http://facebook-search.herokuapp.com

+## Local deployment

+(Are you really sure you want to do this?)

+If yes, then here are the steps.

-If you want to deploy locally, add the following entry in your hosts file:
+Add the following entry in your hosts file:

     127.0.0.1  facebook-search.herokuapp.com